determined-ai/determined/docs/setup-cluster/deploy-cluster/slurm/singularity.rst

 -  Download the Determined default cuda, cpu, or rocm environment images
 -  Download an arbitrary Docker image reference
 -  Share a directory of re-usable imported .sqsh files
--  Create a per-user container from a shared .sqsh file
+-  Optionally, create a per-user container from a shared .sqsh file
 -  List the currently available images in the shared .sqsh file cache

 When using ``manage-enroot-cache`` you must provide a temporary directory via the ``-s`` option